MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 • • Project Timeline

-Further project updates will also be available on the UBC Infrastructure Development website.
+Further project updates are also available on the UBC Infrastructure Development website.

 Project Team